 SIZE AND WEIGHT

 Some children’s or youth chairs hold as little as 150 pounds or as much as 225 pounds.
-Some adult chairs are built to hold between 225 pounds and up to 500 pounds.
-It might seem like more than enough if a chair says it holds 250 pounds, but if you know you’ll have kids sitting on your lap, you may want to take the whole weight into consideration.
-If you know you want a chair for a larger person, most of the XL chairs not only hold extra weight, but offer extra room and that may make all the difference in terms of comfort.
+Some adult chairs are built to hold between 225 and 500 pounds.
+It might seem like more than enough if a chair says it holds 250 pounds.
+But it can be best to err on the side of caution – especially if you have young kids running and jumping around.